BLXNIR/WHSTechNotes/journal.md

 I dont believe that technology can create a more fair and just society because in order to create a more fair and just society, people need to forget our differences and learn to one another.
 # January 29, 2026
 I have taken both the ACT and SAT.
 No, I did not get the score i wanted.
 No because I would forget it all.
+# February 2, 2026
+Personal hygiene and self care are important becasue you dont want to hurt other with yoour stench.
+Distracting things can affect others because they wont be able to work at their max potential.
+Reasonable expectations should be doing stuff that wouldnt bother others and better yourself.
+Self regulation is important because you wont distract others. my communication cna use work.